GarrickWinter/GarrickWinter/README.md

 - 👋 Hi, I’m @GarrickWinter
-- 👀 I’m interested in game design, particularly as relates to procedural generation and narrative systems
+- 👀 I’m interested in game design, particularly procedural generation and narrative systems
 - 🌱 I’m currently learning various aspects of procedural generation
 - 💞️ I’m not looking to collaborate on anything specific right now
-- 📫 How to reach me on Mastadon at @GarrickWinter@mastodon.social
+- 📫 Find me on BlueSky at @guerric.bsky.social or on Mastadon at @GarrickWinter@mastodon.social

 <!---
 GarrickWinter/GarrickWinter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.